Frix-x/klippain-shaketune/docs/macros/axis_tuning.md

 ### Problematic CANBUS speed

 Using CANBUS toolheads with an integrated accelerometer chip can sometimes pose challenges if the CANBUS speed is set too low.
 While users might lower the bus speed to fix Klipper's timing errors, this change will also affect input shaping measurements.
 An example outcome of a low bus speed is the following graph that, though generally well-shaped, appears jagged and spiky throughout.
 Additional low-frequency energy might also be present.
 For optimal accelerometer board operation on your CANBUS toolhead, a speed setting of 500k is the minimum, but 1M is advisable.
+You might want to look at [this excellent guide by Esoterical](https://github.com/Esoterical/voron_canbus/tree/main).

 | CANBUS problem present | CANBUS problem solved |
 | --- | --- |